algolia/generative-experiences/packages/generative-experiences-react/README.md

 ## ✨ Features

-- UI library for _React_ to use Algolia's Generative Experiences
+- _React_ library to use Algolia's Generative Experiences
 - **UMD and ESM compatible**, you can use it with any module loader
 - Built with TypeScript